nicobytes/hn-full-stack/README.md

 - [x] Include a README which explains anything we need to do to run the demo app, for example: setting up a database, forcing a data refresh to populate the DB for the first time, etc.
 - [x] Extra: The client should be compiled in a Docker multi-stage build.
 - [x] Extra: Tests and linters should run on GitHub actions.
-- [ ] Extra: Implement GraphQL in the server component.
-- [ ] Extra: There is a version of the client that uses GraphQL to retrieve the data.
-- [ ] Extra: Greater than 90% the test coverage for the server component.
-- [ ] Extra: Order the news by newest first or oldest first.
-- [ ] Extra: Dark mode and light mode.